 The coastal ocean most directly links deep water to human society, and as such has long been the subject of fascination, study, and appreciation.
 The small-scale processes our group focuses on play a dramatic role in the coastal ocean, setting the distribution of everything from pollutants to biologically essential nutrients that underlie the health of our fisheries and nearshore ecosystems.

 Some of our work focuses on the role of so-called internal tide ‘solitons’ that are fairly ubiquitous in coastal areas.
-Many of our projects through the world involve study of internal waves (waves propagating not on the surface but on density interfaces within the ocean interior), often created by tidal flow over topography.
+Many of our projects through the world involve study of internal waves - waves propagating not on the surface but on density interfaces within the ocean interior - often created by tidal flow over topography.
 When such waves propagate into increasingly shallow water, they often steepen up into very sharp, steep soliton trains.
-Though the primary action is sub-surface, near-surface convergences and divergences create the appearance of ‘slicks’ on the ocean surface that are often visible (e.g. this photo**).
-The full complexity of the sub-surface structure of such waves can be visualized with a new fiber optic temperature sensing system, innovative technology developed for this application by Rob Pinkel and Drew Lucas.
-An example of such measurements can be seen in Figures ** drew_fig1 and drew_fig3. (get captions from Drew for these).
+Though the primary action is sub-surface, near-surface convergences and divergences create the appearance of ‘slicks’ on the ocean surface that are often visible.
+The full complexity of the sub-surface structure of such waves can be visualized with a new fiber optic temperature sensing system, innovative technology developed for this application by MOD group PI's Rob Pinkel and Drew Lucas.

 The complex interaction between coastal currents, their instabilities, internal waves, turbulence, and ecosystems is important not just in canyons, but throughout coastal California and around the world.
-Amy Waterhouse and Jen MacKinnon are participating in a large Office of Naval Research funded project to assess the interplay of these processes near Pt Sal California.
-Graduate student André Palóczy will be leading an affiliated UC Ship Funds project to focus on the role sub-mesoscale coastal current instabilities play in mediating cross-shelf exchange of heat, nutrients and pollutants.
-More information on that project can be found here: https://scripps.ucsd.edu/projects/innershelf/.
-Watch for updates as that fieldwork season arrives, September 2017.
+Amy Waterhouse and MOD Professor Jen MacKinnon are participating in a large Office of Naval Research funded project to assess the interplay of these processes near Point Sal California.
+MOD graduate student André Palóczy will be leading an affiliated UC Ship Funds project to focus on the role sub-mesoscale coastal current instabilities play in mediating cross-shelf exchange of heat, nutrients and pollutants.